pumaworkshop/puma-workshop/README.md

 1. Install all required software (see the [requirements](#requirements) section).
     - install [ADB](#ADB)
     - install [Appium](#Appium)
-2. Connect your Android device (or start an emulator), make sure it is connected properly over ADB (See the [troubleshooting](#Troubleshooting) if you encounter problems).
+2. Connect your Android device (or start an emulator), make sure it is connected properly over ADB (See the section on [troubleshooting](#Troubleshooting) if you encounter problems).
     - :warn: Make sure the phone is set to English, and [all other requirements](#Android-Devices-or-Emulators) are met!
 3. Get the UDID of your device by running `adb devices` (in the example below `954724ertyui74125` is the UDID of the